• ECTS

 Description

-Within biotechnologies, bioprocesses correspond to the industrial implementation of living tools (whether enzymes, microorganisms or cells from higher organisms) for the synthesis of products of interest.
-In this teaching unit (UE), the focus will be on the exploitation of microbial and cellular catalysts.
-The products of interest can be for example fermented foods (wine, beer, ...), energy molecules (bioethanol, methane, ...), chemical intermediates, or biomedicines (vaccines, monoclonal antibodies, growth factors...).
-The knowledge, know-how and skills acquired during this course will be transposable to any sector of activity in biotechnology.
-The examples that will be given will correspond to the outlets targeted by the two training courses (the Agrosciences and Health mentions).
+Within biotechnology, bioprocesses correspond to the industrial application of living tools (whether enzymes, microorganisms or cells from higher organisms) for the synthesis of products of interest.
+This teaching unit will focus on the use of microbial and cellular catalysts.
+Products of interest may be, for example, fermented foods (wine, beer, etc.), energy molecules (bioethanol, methane, etc.), chemical intermediates, or biomedicines (vaccines, monoclonal antibodies, growth factors, etc.).
+The knowledge, know-how and skills acquired in this course can be transposed to any sector of biotechnology activity.
+The examples given will correspond to the outlets targeted by the two courses (Agrosciences and Health).

-The UE will be dedicated to bioprocesses and to the environment in which the biological reaction will be controlled (the bioreactor).
-The course will also address the issue of the description and modeling of a biological reaction, including the presentation of the approach applied in bioprocess engineering.
-The rest of the course will be devoted to the application of this approach to reactors operated in batch mode.
-The other operating modes will be covered by the M2 course HAV930V "Bioprocess engineering - continuous and fed-batch".
+The course will focus on bioprocesses and the environment in which the biological reaction will be controlled (the bioreactor).
+The course will also cover the description and modeling of a biological reaction, with a presentation of the approach applied in bioprocess engineering.
+The remainder of the course will be devoted to the application of this approach to batch reactors.
+Other operating modes will be covered in the M2 course HAV930V "Bioprocess engineering - continuous and fed-batch".

-This course includes interactive lectures, tutorials and practical work (practical work in the computer room + personal work in small groups).
+This course includes interactive lectures, tutorials and practical exercises (practical work in the computer room + personal project work in small groups).

 Read more